mongodb/docs/source/includes/atlas-privateEndpoints-gcp-interfaces-describe.rst

 Return a specific GCP private endpoint interface for your project.

-To use this command, you must authenticate with a user account or an API key with the Project Read Only role.
+To use this command, you must authenticate with a user account, API key, or service account with the Project Read Only role.

 Syntax
 ------